mohamedtoukhy03/StudentManagementSystem/README.md

 - Open your browser and visit 👉 [http://localhost:8080](http://localhost:8080)
 - Login with an admin account you created in the database
 - Start managing students (CRUD features available after login)

+## 📄 License

+This project is licensed under the [MIT License](LICENSE).